simcesplatform/Platform-Manager/instructions/running_simulation.md

 source start_simulation.sh <configuration_file>
 ```

-where `<configuration_file>` is the filename containing YAML configuration for the simulation run.
+where `<configuration_file>` is the filename containing the YAML configuration for the simulation run.

 ## Following a running simulation